guscost/cosworth/README.md

 Support is planned for these features:

-- Asynchronous request handling
+- Asynchronous request transfer
+- Synchronous request processing
 - Postgres with connection pool and ORM
 - Signed bearer token authentication
-- Authorization with User and Token models
+- Authorization with Token model
 - Authorization with Redis lookup
 - Authorization with proxy HTTP request
 - REST resource validation and serialization